Soojin-Lee0819/Connections-Lab-Week-1-Portfolio-Page/README.md

 ### Process

 I started with the header.
-Naming
+On the right, there is my logo, also a link to the "homepage".
+Although it is a single page website, I added navigation bar with the list of links to multiple pages.
+On hover, the logo reduces it's opacity and the link texts change color.
+This was added to give more feedback to the users. <br><br>

-For the font sizes, I made it responsive by
+For the font sizes, I used vw to keep my design consistent on all browsers and make it responsive to different devices. <br><br>

-To make it responsive across device, added responsive

-Making a grid-system was challenging.
+For the section-2-overview making a 4-box-grid-system was challenging.
+I leanrt how to use **grid-template-columns** and **grid-template-rows** to adjust the grid template.
+I still need to improve my skills on grid system.
+I want to learn how to make customized grid with various cell sizes. <br><br>

 For the content part (background, UX design, Playtesting ...), I downloaded portolio I created on figma and uploaded to the website as images.
-This way, I could make a more customized design and graphs without having to every single.
+This way, I could display more customized design and add graphs easily.

+For the header, I made the items responsive to mobile view.
+Instead of having.
+I made it